-Nancy Pelosi, Dennis Heck blast GOP on Trump-Putin bromance in visit to Flint
+Nancy Pelosi, Denny Heck blast GOP on Trump-Putin bromance in visit to Flint

 “We don’t agonize, we organize, and what we’re doing here now is organizing for the children of Flint, for whatever they need to be well,” she said.

-In addition to Pelosi (CA-12) and Heck, the other members of the delegation visiting the city included Assistant Democratic Leader James E. Clyburn (SC-06), Congresswoman Debbie Dingell (MI-12), Congressman Sandy Levin (MI-09), Congresswoman Brenda Lawrence (MI-14), Congresswoman Barbara Lee (CA-13), Congressman Jim McGovern (MA-02), Congressman Dwight Evans (PA-02) and Congressman Jared Huffman (CA-02).
+With Kildee In addition to Pelosi (CA-12) and Heck, the other members of the delegation visiting the city included Assistant Democratic Leader James E. Clyburn (SC-06), Congresswoman Debbie Dingell (MI-12), Congressman Sandy Levin (MI-09), Congresswoman Brenda Lawrence (MI-14), Congresswoman Barbara Lee (CA-13), Congressman Jim McGovern (MA-02), Congressman Dwight Evans (PA-02) and Congressman Jared Huffman (CA-02).

 EVM Editor Jan Worth-Nelson can be reached at janworth1118@gmail.com.